-43. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.
+39. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.

 We are dependent upon the availability of equity, cash balances and debt financing to fund our operations and growth.
 Any fluctuations in interest rates may directly impact the interest costs of such loans and, in particular, any increase in interest rates could adversely affect our results of operations.
-Furthermore, our indebtedness means that a material portion of our expected cash flow may be required to be dedicated to the payment of interest rates increase, our indebtedness, thereby reducing the funds available to us for use in our general business operations.
-If interest rates increase, our interest payments will increase and our ability to obtain additional debt and non-fund-based facilities could be adversely affected with a concurrent adverse effect on our business, financial condition and results of operations.
-For further details, please refer chapter titled "Financial Indebtedness" beginning on page 277 of this Red Herring Prospectus.
+Furthermore, our indebtedness means that a material portion of our expected cash flow may be required to be dedicated to the payment of interest rates increase, our interest payments will increase and our ability to obtain additional debt and non-fund-based facilities could be adversely affected with a concurrent adverse effect on our business, financial condition and results of operations.
+For further details, please refer chapter titled "Financial Indebtedness" beginning on page 275 of this Draft Red Herring Prospectus.

-44. We are exposed to counterparty credit risk and any delay in receiving payments or non-receipt of payments may adversely impact our results of operations.
+40. We are exposed to counterparty credit risk and any delay in receiving payments or non-receipt of payments may adversely impact our results of operations.